microsoft/ReSub/README.md

 }
 ```

 `_buildState` will be called when `TodoStore` triggers any changes for the specified username, but not for any other usernames.
-This eliminates the need completely for any manual subscriptions to be made in `_initStoreSubscriptions`.

 #### Compound-key subscriptions/triggering